710 Main Street, Montauk, NY 11954

 470 Westlake Drive, Montauk, NY 11954

-You can eat in or out at the Chowder House and take in the view of the harbor from its top deck.
+You can eat in or out at the Chowder House and take in the view of the harbor from its top bar deck.
 There's an outdoor bar but sports fans may prefer the flat screen TV's inside.
-The sushi/sashimi bar is always busy, fried local calamari is a favorite as are the oysters casino, daily specials may include a fresh fig and arugula salad, local broiled and panko crusted fish and scallops, and homemade desserts.
+The sushi/sashimi bar is always busy, fried local calamari is a favorite as are the oysters casino, daily specials may include a fresh fig and arugula salad, local broiled and panko crusted fish and scallops, and homemade desserts, like banana cream pie.

 4 Old West Lake Drive, Montauk, NY 11954

 Seasonal.
-Dinner, Thursday-Sunday in June, seven nights July and August, from 5 p.m. to 10 p.m., 11 p.m on weekends.
+Dinner, Wednesday-Sunday in June, seven nights July and August, from 5 p.m. to 10 p.m., 11 p.m on weekendss.

 467 East Lake Drive, Montauk, NY 11954